JasperBroeck/Easy-Arch/docs/Installation.md

 3. Select your flash drive, grant access and then click "Write image"
 4. Wait for a couple minutes and **DON'T TOUCH YOUR PHONE OR THE USB DRIVE"**.
 5. You're done!

+## Installation Boot
+To install arch linux on your PC, you'll need to boot your laptop from the flash drive, to do so you need to diable secure boot.
+You can do so in the BIOS but accessing the BIOS is different on every laptop or PC.
+On many laptops you can do so by shutting your laptop down and then holding the f2, f12; delete or f9 key while booting back up, then go look in the security tab if there is one, otherwise just look it up for your device or motherboard.